IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 The output is the absolute path `/root` and means that you are currently located in `/root`.

 Remark: In a Unix system, the administrator (the boss) is called root.
-And you are presently in his personal directory that is also called `root`!
+And you are presently in its personal directory that is also called `root`!

 If you type the `ls` command, you should see a sud-directory called `test`: